yogthos/Selmer/README.md

 #### replace

-Replace all occurrences of the first string with the second string.
+Replaces all occurrences of the first string with the second string.

 `(render "{{foo|replace:foo:bar}}" {:foo "foo test foo ..."})` =\> `"bar test bar ..."`